While I’m a big fan of the infinity scarf worn doubled, I love the feel of this shorter, wider shape. It’s a fun, warm hug of yarn around your neck!

 HDC: Half Double Crochet

 RSC: Raised Single Crochet (special stitch).
 After using this stitch in the Fritillary Scarf, I did some research to see if there was an official name for this stitch.
 While I found the stitch mentioned in a few places, I did not see it named anywhere else, so I’ve used the name from the Fritillary Scarf (if it was in American terms).
 This is similar to a back post stitch.
 Insert hook from back to front, under top two loops of stitch, then from front to back, under top two loops of next stitch.
 Hook will be around the post.
 YO, pull up a loop, YO, pull through both loops on hook.

 RHDC: Raised Half Double Crochet (special stitch).
 Similar to the Raised Single Crochet, but this is the Half Double Crochet version.
 YO, insert hook from back to front, under top two loops of stitch, then from front to back, under top two loops of next stitch.
 Hook will be around the post.
 YO, pull up a loop, YO, pull through all loops on hook.

-Rows 5-10: Repeat Rows 2-4 two more times
+Round 5-28: Repeat Rounds 2-4 eight more times

 Please note this pattern is for personal use only.
 Please do not sell finished items from this pattern.